Ensure safe and legal working conditions.

 Number of Voluntary Protection Program and Safety & Health Achievement Recognition Program Sites in Alaska

-Analysis of results and challenges: The Safety & Health Achievement Recognition Program (SHARP) targets smaller employers with less than 250 employees at a site and less than 500 employees total.
+Analysis of results and challenges: The Safety & Health Achievement Recognition Program (SHARP) targets smaller employers with less than 250 employees at a site and less than 500 employees company wide.
 These smaller employers require additional assistance to establish the safety and health protocols and performance to participate in SHARP.
 The program provides an employer with the knowledge and motivation to take control of safety and health performance.
-In 2019, an audit revealed that 10 of the 11 SHARP sites had failed to maintain qualifications due to turnover of the SHARP Coordinator position and missed deadline to renew for the program.
-Under the direction of a new Consultation and Training Program Manager, in August 2019 five new SHARP sites were admitted into the program.
-In 2020, there are currently six SHARP sites and one Pre-SHARP site.
-The goal for FY2021 is to have a total of 10 SHARP sites and three pre-SHARP sites.
+In FY2021, a self-audit was conducted, and 6 SHARP sites were renewed.
+In the same time period, 2 new sites were admitted into the program, and 1 SHARP site moved from Pre-SHARP to SHARP.

 The Voluntary Protection Program (VPP) is not limited by the number of employees the company has before applying for participation in the program; however, due to amount of time needed to submit an application and preparation time for meeting qualifications for the program, Alaska has relatively few employers large enough to apply or to meet the necessary criteria.
 Due to the COVID-19 pandemic, the VPP program experience several postponements and cancellations for potential new sites.
 In an effort to maintain current VPP sites, the focus was concentrated on renewing current VPP sites.

-FY2020 efforts to promote the benefits of the cooperative programs to businesses resulted in an increase of 50% percent for the SHARP program and maintain existing VPP sites.
-To maintain the importance of Consultations’ Recognition Programs, banner and certificate ceremonies are conducted for each new site inductee.
+FY2021 efforts to promote the benefits of the cooperative programs to businesses resulted in an increase of 50% percent for the SHARP program and maintain existing VPP sites.
+To maintain the importance of Consultations’ Recognition Programs, banner and certificate ceremonies are conducted for each renewal and new site.
 Consultants work in partnership with businesses to assist with the development, implementation and maintenance of occupational safety and health programs and performance necessary to meet VPP and SHARP participation standards.
 Through government-industry partnerships in programs like VPP and SHARP, AKOSH will demonstrate the value of outstanding safety and health performance on profitability and workforce productivity.

 |B: Result - Reduce hazards to life and property posed by unsafe boilers/pressure vessels, plumbing, and electrical work and elevators within Mechanical Inspection's jurisdiction.|